antonovresearch/bold-quartz/content/publications/36/Index.md

 ---
+#36
 title: "A data-driven and quantum chemistry-anchored framework for modeling and classifying carbon–lithium bonding in organolithium aggregates"
 authors:
-- V.V.
-Verkhov
+- V. V. Verkhov
-- S.A.
-Meshalkin
+- S. A. Meshalkin
-- A.S.
-Antonov*
+- A. S. Antonov*
-- E.Yu.
+- E. Yu.
 Tupikina*

 date: "2025-12-09T00:00:00Z"